Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Jaundice and Blocked Bile Ducts

 A blocked bile duct may cause hyperbilirubinemia.
 The bile that is released from the gall bladder or the liver may be unable to reach the small intestine due to the blockage.
 The bilirubin from the accumulating bile may then collect in the tissues, producing jaundice.

 Bile ducts may be blocked by gallstones, inflammation accompanied by swollen tissues, or tumors.
 Someone with blocked bile ducts often has pale feces, since the bilirubin doesn’t enter the intestine and can’t be converted into stercobilin.

 Gilbert’s syndrome is a hereditary disorder.
-Someone with this syndrome experiences a slight increase in bilirubin due to a decreased activity of the liver enzyme which produces conjugated bilirubin from unconjugated bilirubin.
+Someone with this syndrome experiences a slight increase in bilirubin due to a decreased activity of the liver enzyme that produces conjugated bilirubin from the unconjugated form.
 The enzyme deficiency causes the level of unconjugated bilirubin to rise.